bkgoodman/TabbedBoxMaker/README.md

 * If multiple rows, inter-row spacing

+## Use - Cardboard Box Maker

+Cardboard box maker lets you make fold-up cardboard boxes of a few different types.
+To use, look under "CNC Tools" exension, select "CNC Cardboard Box Maker...".
+Aside from obvious (height, depth, width) options, boxes can be configured with different top and bottom types:

+* None - Open top/bottom
+* Standard Fold - Regular 90-degree folder-over of each side (So you can tape-shut, like in a shipping box)
+* Flat Top w/ Sidefolds - Single piece flat top (with a front tab) - Sides fold 180-degrees over and lock downward
+* Locking Fold - Sides have tabs that you can tuck-under bottom

 ## Installation

 1. Download the extension from this GitHub page using the *[Clone or download > Download ZIP](archive/refs/heads/master.zip)* link.
 If you are using an older version of Inkscape, you will need to download the correct version of the extension (see [Version History](#version-history) below)